dxknight/chronos/README.md

     [18:55]          58      51:10  Thanks and goodbyes
     [19:00]        2:01      56:10  Talk ends

-# Chronos add timers from string
+# Add timers from string

 Although mainly useful for the `helm-chronos` helm interface, `chronos-add-timers-from-string` parses a single string to set up one or more